 Fundamental Right.
 Zine.
 2022.

-Selected for inclusion in the Center for Book Arts New Editions Exhibition 2023.
+Selected for inclusion in the Center for Book Arts New Editions Exhibition 2023 and previously on sale in their shop.

-Created in memory of the late Justice Ruth Bader Ginsburg and with hope that there may one day be a U.S. Supreme Court like this.
+Collage illustration created in memory of the late Justice Ruth Bader Ginsburg and with hope that there may one day be a U.S. Supreme Court that is all women.
 2020

-Excerpts from The Book of Mom, based on a few decades of research.
+Excerpts from The Book of Mom, a picture book about mother-daughter relationships, based on a few decades of research.
 2020.

 Illustrated book explaining DACA (Deferred Action for Childhood Arrivals, an immigration policy) and the litigation surrounding it in Fall 2019.
 2019.
 View full book on LetsDrawLaw Blog.